sfepy/example_vibroacoustics/doc/index.rst

    Distribution of the macroscopic pressure in the macroscopic domain :math:`\Omega^+ \cup \Omega^-`.

-and e.g. deflection field calculated at the interface :math:`\Gamma_0`:
+and e.g. the deflection field calculated at the interface :math:`\Gamma_0`:

 .. code::